Drafts

 To add multiple drafts to an order:

-- Select the draft(s) you wish to add by clicking the check_box icon.
+- Select the 'Draft(s)' you want to add by clicking the check_box icon.

 -